-Honors First Year or Transfer Scholarship - A small number of incoming first-year and transfer students are eligible for an Honors Scholarship.
+Honors Scholarship, Honors Plus Scholarship, or Transfer Scholarship - A small number of incoming first-year and transfer students are eligible for an Honors Scholarship.
 Students offered these scholarships are identified during the admissions process by the Admissions team.
 Criteria for these scholarships vary each year but include consideration of high school or transfer GPA, strength of high school or college schedule, letters of recommendation (HS students), credits available to take Honors courses (transfer students), service to community and school, and other criteria that help determine a strong, well-rounded student.
 For first-year students, this scholarship is renewable for up to eight semesters.
 Transfer student eligibility term is determined based on incoming credits.
-Renewal is contingent on remaining in good standing in the Honors Program.
+Renewal is contingent on remaining in good standing in the Honors Program (see p.
+20).